Video: How to Sew a Three-Thread Rolled Serged Edge

 Have you used a rolled serged edge to complete a garment hem?
 Have you considered the technique, but thought you'd like to first see how it's done?

-Posted on Oct 4th, 2010 in sewing, garment construction, tips & tricks, videos, rolled serged edge, kayla kennington, serging techniques, 3-thread rolled serged edge
+Posted on in sewing, garment construction, tips & tricks, All Videos, kayla kennington, rolled serged edge, serging techniques, 3-thread rolled serged edge